Ayla: The Daughter of War: Production

 Ayla is based on the true story of Kim Eun-ja and Süleyman Dilbirliği, whose real-life reunion was shown in the 2010 Munhwa Broadcasting Corporation documentary Kore Ayla directed by Chuncheon MBC.
 In casting held in South Korea in 2016, child actress Kim Seol, who had previously played the role of Jin-ju in the popular South Korean television series Reply 1988, was chosen for the role of young Ayla.
 Ko Eun-min played the role of young Ayla's mother.

 Filming began in 2016.
 The film was sponsored by Turkish Airlines, with support from Turkey's Ministry of Culture and Tourism.
 Most of the filming was carried out in Turkey.
 Filming in Turkey was completed in June 2017.
 The first screening of the movie was held on 11 September 2017 within the scope of the Toronto International Film Festival.
 The film was released on 27 October 2017 in Turkey and 21 June 2018 in South Korea.

-Erdogan Banned Turkish Reporter From the movie Ayla Because she Doesn't Care What You Think.
-The outcry against this latest repression is unlikely to deter the Turkish president.
-RTÜK watchdog apparently felt no need to answer the criticism over mistreatment of a noted Turkish reporter.
-President attracted international outrage after prominent reporter revealed that a court had ordered TV stations to ban the fiim within Turkey.
+Reception

+The movie was selected as the Turkish entry for the Best Foreign Language Film at the 90th Academy Awards, but it was not nominated.